epam/edp-install/docs/user-guide/terraform-stages.md

 1. **checkout** stage is a standard step during which all files are checked out from a master branch of Git repository.

   !!! note
-      With the Default versioning, in the base directory of the project, create a file named 'VERSION' with a proper Terraform version (e.g.1.0.0).
+      With the default versioning, in the base directory of the project, create a file named 'VERSION' with a proper Terraform version (e.g.1.0.0).

-2. **terraform-lint** stage containing a script that performs the same actions as in the Code-Review pipeline, namely:
+2. **terraform-lint** stage containing a script that performs the same actions as in the Code Review pipeline, namely:

   2.1.
 Checks whether the repository contains the _.terraform-version_ file, where the information about the Terraform version is stored.
 If there is no _.terraform-version_ file, the default Terraform version (0.14.5) will be used on this stage.
 In order to install different versions of Terraform, use the [Terraform version manager](https://github.com/tfutils/tfenv#tfenv).